Quick Exit

-Safer sleeping for babies
+Safer Sleeping for Babies

 Sudden Infant Death Syndrome

-It's not known why some babies die suddenly and for no apparent reason from sudden infant death syndrome (SIDS), or cot death.
+It is not known why some babies die suddenly and for no apparent reason from sudden infant death syndrome (SIDS), or cot death.

-Experts do know placing a baby to sleep on their back reduces the risk, and exposing a baby to cigarette smoke or allowing them to overheat increases the risk.
+Experts do know that placing a baby to sleep on their back reduces the risk, and exposing a baby to cigarette smoke or allowing them to overheat increases the risk.
 There is also a link to unsafe sleeping when the adult carer of the baby has been drinking excessive alcohol and this is because it promotes a deep sleep and reduces their ability to be aware of any difficulties the baby may be experiencing.

 SIDS is rare, so don't let worrying about it stop you enjoying your baby's first few months.
 To read more please click here.